-The natural processes from which natives evolve represent the cog and wheel of a healthy ecosystem sustained by a complex web of biological diversity.
+The natural processes of the evolution of natives plants results in the healthy ecosystems which sustain a complex web of biological diversity.
 The myriad of benefits derived from native plant species promotes their use in the landscape and the need for their conservation and protection in the wild.

 The Benefits of Natives

-Beech, oak, and hickory trees provide nesting habitiat and important nuts and acorns for a variety of wildlife.
+- Beech, oak, and hickory trees provide nesting habitat and important nuts and acorns for a variety of wildlife.
 In the winter, evergreen trees like American holly, white pin and hemlocks provide important shelter and food.